Topologically Protected Quantum Coherence in a Superatom

-The first and second terms contain Lamb shifts due to the virtual photons in the coupler.
-The last term is the effective coupling between these two atoms.
-Eq.~\ref{intH} describes the single-coupler-mediated two-level systems \cite{PhysRevLett.85.2392,PhysRevLett.87.037902,Majer2007,Evans2018}.
-To couple two V-shaped atoms, we consider four couplers; each one produces a specific interaction.
-Based on this coupling scheme, an atom array can be realized.
-It can be shown that only nearest-neighboring interactions are present in the effective Hamiltonian \cite{SupplementalMaterials}.
-Therefore, the manipulation of interactions between atoms can be realized via exchange of virtual photons, which is important in studying many-body phenomena \cite{PhysRevX.8.011002,PhysRevLett.120.050507,Norcia2018}.
+The first and second terms contain Lamb shifts due to the virtual photons in the \emph{LC} resonator.
+The last term is the effective coupling between these two atoms, which can be realized in many quantum systems~\cite{PhysRevLett.85.2392,PhysRevLett.87.037902,Majer2007,Evans2018}.
+To couple two neighboring unit cells, we need four \emph{LC} resonators; each one producing a specific interaction.
+Based on this coupling scheme, an atom array can be obtained~\cite{SupplementalMaterials}.